How to Break a Fever in Adults? Management and Home Treatments

 How Hola Health Can Help

-A fever can be worrying — especially when symptoms escalate or don’t improve with home care.
+A fever can be worrying — especially when symptoms escalate or don't improve with home care.
 Hola Health makes it easy to get medical support quickly, without sitting in a clinic or waiting for an appointment.
-Here's how our Australian-registered online doctors can help:- Fast telehealth consultations: Speak with a GP online within minutes to understand whether your fever is caused by a viral illness, bacterial infection, medication reaction, or another condition.
+Here's how our Australian-registered online doctors can help:- Telehealth consultations: Speak with a doctor or medical practitioner online within few minutes to understand whether your fever is caused by a viral illness, bacterial infection, medication reaction, or another condition.

-- Personalised treatment advice: Your doctor will assess your symptoms, guide you on safe home care, and advise whether you need medication, rest, testing, or further investigation.
+- Personalised management advice: Your doctor will assess your symptoms, guide you on safe home care, and advise whether you need medication, rest, testing, or further investigation.

-- Online prescriptions when appropriate: If your fever is linked to a bacterial infection or requires symptom-management medications, your GP can issue an instant eScript.
+- Online prescriptions when appropriate: If your fever is linked to a bacterial infection or requires symptom-management medications, your doctor or medical practitioner can issue an instant eScript.

-- Medical certificates for work or study: If your fever is affecting your ability to attend work or university, Hola Health can provide a same-day online medical certificate.
+- Online Medical certificates : If your fever is affecting your ability to attend work or university, Hola Health can provide a same-day online medical certificate.

 - Referrals for further testing: If blood tests, imaging, or specialist review are needed, our doctors can arrange referrals to pathology, radiology, or specialists.

 - Support for high-risk individuals: People with chronic conditions, pregnancy, or weakened immunity often need earlier intervention.
-Hola Health online GP can help you decide the safest next steps.
+Hola Health online doctor or medical practitioner can help you decide the safest next steps.

 What temperature is considered a high fever in adults?